 We do not charge a gratuity, but if you feel your DJ has gone above and beyond the call of duty and has delivered you with an unforgettable evening, then a tip is the highest form of gratitude, and they will accept it as the utmost compliment.

-What do you need from us as far as the event site?
+What do you need from us as far as the event venue/set up area?

 Should we feed the DJ?

 Depending on the venue, location, hours, and packages you have selected, we may spend upwards of 8 to 10 hours or more setting up, performing, and breaking down for your event, not including driving to and from the event.
-Depending on the venue and location, finding a quick meal nearby may be hard for us to do.
+Depending on the venue and location, finding a quick meal nearby may be hard for us to do, and we certainly can't leave to get food once the event starts.
 Most venues or caterers will provide vendor meals for your wedding vendors at a small charge, and these meals are often a sandwich or something that can be eaten quickly or on the fly.
 Please remember we have a show to run, so we don't need a steak or fancy dinner, or a sit down meal.
 If you opt to feed us, we will greatly appreciate it.
 If you don't, we will make other arrangements.

 Can you provide music for the wedding ceremony?

 Yes.
-We have an auxiliary sound system that we can bring for your wedding ceremony.
-We can provide wireless mics for the ceremony as well.
+We have an auxiliary sound system that we can bring for your wedding ceremony which includes wireless mics as well.

 What will you wear to my wedding?